EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

     --cls[options]   Tells lmf to generate weights to compute matrix elements and weights for core-level-spectroscopy.
-See subs/suclst.f for a description of options. subs/suclst.f for a description of options.
+See subs/suclst.f for a description of options.

     --wden[:options] Writes one plane of the charge density to disk, on a uniform of mesh of points.
-Information for the plane is specified by three groups of numbers: the origin (i.e. a point through which the plane must pass), a first direction vector with its number of points, and a second direction vector with its number of points.
+                     Information for the plane is specified by three groups of numbers: the plane is specified by three groups of numbers: the origin (i.e. a point through which the plane must pass), a first direction vector with its number of points, and a second direction vector with its number of points.
 Default values will be taken for any of the three sets you do not specify.
 The density generated is the smooth density, augmented by the local densities in a polynomial approximation (see option core= below)

                      The options are specifications (see below) and